felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Every search result required me to do at least three other searches to understand what sentences meant.
 For a while, it felt like I was surrounded by buzzwords, with no one telling me anything.
 This process lasted months, and it was not pleasant.
+Oh how I wished Jimmy Neutron's   "book gum" was real!

+{{< youtube x1ambhfSnBA >}}

 I felt useless.
 I felt ashamed.
 I wished I could go back in time and learn about agile, CI/CD, and other DevOps requirements during my